 SoftMetal will provide opportunities to trade multielement commodities such as FeCr and alloys in general with large share of the both private and public value componentы in its price by creating its own liquid mechanism that match the interests of buyers and sellers taking into account both values.
 Here are the details of how it works:

-· Each Seller who owns and wants to sell a lot of alloy with particular quality and location can receive an electronic certificate (called “ENFERUM”) which is approved by warehouse and is equivalent to the number of metric tons the Seller wants to sell via SoftMetal.
-The seller can afterwards anonymously place its OFFER for any number of “ENFERUMS” he has on SoftMetal, so that all Buyers interested in purchase of metal with those parameters, will immediately see this OFFER.
+- Each Seller who owns and wants to sell a lot of alloy with particular quality and location can receive an electronic certificate (called "ENFERUM") which is approved by the warehouse and is equivalent to the number of metric tons the Seller wants to sell via SoftMetal.
+The seller can afterwards anonymously place its OFFER for any number of "ENFERUMS" he has on SoftMetal so that all Buyers interested in the purchase of metal with those parameters will immediately see this OFFER.
 If the BID with parameters range matching this offer already present on SoftMetal, the deal will be concluded automatically.

-· As soon as CBDC (Central Bank Digital Currency) becomes available or StableCoins or other cryptocurrencies will be regulated and more commonly used in metal industry, it will be easily accommodated by SoftMetal and will simplify the settlement process.
+- As soon as CBDC (Central Bank Digital Currency) becomes available or StableCoins or other cryptocurrencies will be regulated and more commonly used in the metal industry, it will be easily accommodated by SoftMetal and will simplify the settlement process.

-· SoftMetal offers participants confidential and liquid marketplace and transparent pricing, on non-stop auction, based on matching the best competitive deals combining both public and private values.
-This mechanism blends benefits of auction for individual goods and trade-exchangeable commodities on the same trading floor, thus allowing to create fair and liquid trading for FeCr, alloys and multi element products in general.
+SoftMetal offers participants a confidential and liquid marketplace and transparent pricing on a non-stop auction based on matching the best competitive deals combining both public and private values.
+This mechanism blends benefits of auction for individual goods and trade-exchangeable commodities on the same trading floor, thus allowing to create fair and liquid trading for FeCr, alloys, and multi-element products in general.

-• SoftMetal allows users to see and participate in spot market trades within individually selected parameters as well as create suitable and transparent assessment of the market.
+- SoftMetal allows users to see and participate in spot market trades within individually selected parameters as well as create a suitable and transparent assessment of the market.

-• SoftMetal is powered by the combination of the cryptographic hardware and secured IT technology and ensures that the traders interests are always kept confidential and protected.
+- SoftMetal is powered by the combination of cryptographic hardware and secured IT technology and ensures that the traders' interests are always kept confidential and protected.

-• Counter parties remain anonymous to other market participants which is similar to common exchange system.
+- Counterparties remain anonymous to other market participants, which is similar to a common exchange system.